Karen Levin, Ph.D Speech Therapist, Johannesburg

 1. Work on the impairments to try to make communication more effective.

-2. Harness the strengths of the clients to make communication more effective.
+2. Harness the strengths of the patients to make communication more effective.

-3. Work with my client on participating in the world as an equal communicative partner, no matter how severe the impairments are.
+3. Work with my patient on participating in the world as an equal communicative partner, no matter how severe the impairments are.